 For an Unnamed Seaman from the

-The project is not bound by any timeline, but there is no stopping until this flag is home.
+The project is not bound by any timeline, but there is no stopping until this flag is home in Hawaii.
 Research is our responsibility.

 We are offering what we have regarding this story about a flag, and the man who had been entrusted to protect it.
 We will look into Walter Lyle Voegtlin, the husband, father, military officer, medical doctor, inventor, writer and scientist in order to recognize his true character for having protected this flag.